Showing posts with label Village. Show all posts

 Next, we stopped at the Whistle Stop Saloon, where we learned that this building and area were used as offices by Dr. Wm B. Holmes, John B. Ragland used it as a Saloon during the Steamboat days, and Davis Huff used it as a General Store.
 CW and Martha Ramsey arrived at their home, and SW and Dorothy Powell placed a trailer on the property.
 Randall and Peggy Clemons purchased the property and constructed a building that was similar to the original one.

-We visited a three-part museum highlighting the Andy Griffith Show, which featured characters such as Andy, Barney, Aunt Bee, Opie, Otis, Floyd, Gomer, Goober, and others.
+We visited a three-part museum that highlighted the Andy Griffith Show, featuring characters such as Andy, Barney, Aunt Bee, Opie, Otis, Floyd, Gomer, Goober, and others.

 I love Lucy